CodingYuanLiu/Ops-Introduction-Practice/assignment1/Storage.md

   | TOSHIBA |  Japan's largest semiconductor manufacturer, inventor of NAND flash memory  |
   | SK Hynix |   |

+- My Comments

+    The development of flash memory greatly improves the user experience of computers.

+    The development of disk and memory card makes it possible to store large and portable capacity, and file transfer becomes convenient and fast.
+The emergence and development of SSD (mainly the decrease of cost) makes the speed of reading and writing (especially the random reading of small files) greatly improved, and makes the operation experience of computers directly on the stage.

+    However, my personal caution is not optimistic about the future of QLC particles, because it lost the greatest advantage of SSD for HDD.
+For now, I think the SSD of TLC particles is a good trade-off between speed, cost and capacity.

 ## Ceph

 ### What's Ceph